Igglybuff/awesome-piracy/readme.md

 - [Beets](https://github.com/beetbox/beets) beets is a music library manager
 - [Metatogger](https://www.luminescence-software.org/en/metatogger.html) Metatogger is the new generation of tag editor allowing you to rename, tag and easily sort your audio files.
 - [MediaInfo](https://mediaarea.net/en/MediaInfo) MediaInfo is a convenient unified display of the most relevant technical and tag data for video and audio files.
-- [iFlicks2](https://iflicksapp.com/) Useful for adding metadata to movies and TV shows
 - [MediaElch](https://www.kvibes.de/mediaelch/) Media manager for Kodi.
 Metadata & artwork retrieval, as well as renaming.
 - [/r/datacurator](https://www.reddit.com/r/datacurator/) Subreddit for discussion about the curation of digital data.
 Be it sorting, file formats, file encoding, best practices, discussion of your setup, tips, and tricks, asking for help, etc.